mfreiholz/mfreiholz.github.io/content/posts/make-a-class-thread-safe-cpp.md

 Instead of calling two methods of `Cache3`, you only need to call `get()`.
 The return value will be valid, if it is cached or invalid if it is not in cache.
 You can add an `contains()` method again, of course, but never expect that `get()` returns a valid value as next statement.

-This is only a small example to show what can go wrong with thread-safe programming, but I hope it could help a bit.
+This was only a small example to show what can go wrong with thread-safe programming, but I hope it could help a bit.